Wildhoney/Leaflet.FreeDraw/README.md

 }
 ```

 Therefore you're able to combine the bitwise operators to specify multiple modes.
-For example, if you would like to allow the user to create and delete, then you would specify the options as `L.FreeDraw.MODES.CREATE | L.FreeDraw.MODES.DELETE`.
+For example, if you would like to allow the user to create and delete, then you would specify the preferences as `L.FreeDraw.MODES.CREATE | L.FreeDraw.MODES.DELETE`.
 By allowing a user to perform every action you would have to concatenate all of the modes via the pipe (`|`) character &ndash; therefore `L.FreeDraw` provides the convenient `L.FreeDraw.MODES.ALL` property which does that for you.

 Using the `L.FreeDraw.MODES.ALL` property you could easily enable all the modes **except** edit with the following: `L.FreeDraw.MODES.ALL ^ L.FreeDraw.MODES.EDIT`.